 • In serving the educational priorities of students and acknowledging the unique health and safety needs of students and employees during the COVID-19 Pandemic, a Re-entry (Smart Start) Task Force is being formed as an advisory committee to the Superintendent and Board of Trustees to provide flexible and mobile plans with several alternatives for the opening of school and during the 2020/2021 school year.
 This Task Force is not a decision-making entity, but rather a committee to provide recommendations to the District.
 The future is uncertain and this plan will provide options the District may consider keeping student and staff safety and well-being as our highest priority in the reopening and throughout the school year.
-School will begin on August 17, 2020 as previously scheduled.
+The expectation is schools will open this fall for inperson instruction.